Second home with an FHA loan: uncovering the rules and alternatives for home buyers

 3. Refinancing Existing FHA Loans: If you already own a home with an FHA loan and wish to buy another home, you may consider refinancing your existing FHA loan to make your current home a rental property.
 You could then use conventional financing to purchase the second home.

-Alternatives to FHA Loans for Second Homes
+Alternatives to FHA loans for second homes

 If you're looking to buy a second home, you may want to explore other financing options: